Autism Spectrum Disorder (ASD)

 What are the symptoms?

 Symptoms include communication and behavior problems, like delays in learning to talk and a strong need for sameness.
 Other symptoms include problems using or responding to gestures, problems making eye contact, and having unusual attachments to objects.
 Usually symptoms are noticed by age 2.
-But parents may notice them as early as age 1.

 How is it diagnosed?